Import APIs

 Like viewing APIs, sharing them with other users in your organization is also done through API collections.

-You cannot share API collections if your account belongs to the free community organization, or your organization administrator has not given you permission for this function.
+You cannot share API collections if your organization administrator has not given you permission for this function.
 For more details on user permissions, see Permissions.

 1. Go to the API collection you want to share.